turboMaCk/glue/README.md

 [`Sub.map`][sub-map] which is fairly similar to [`Html.map`][html-map] in `subscriptions` to finish wiring of a child module (`SubModule`).

 And this is as far as pure TEA goes.
 This may possibly be good fit for your needs, and that's OK.
 Why might you still want to use this package?

-- It helps you to keep `update`, `init`, `view` `subscriptions` clean from wiring logic.
-- It enforces very abstract interface of mapping between functions with just a little implementation overhead.
-- It uses record to keep wiring in single name-space which reduces indirection in interface definition.
+- Ability to define mapping updates of modules and Cmd/Sub mapping in single place (DRY).
+- Simplifies the routine code in functions delegating to child modules
+- Enforces common type interface for functions expesed from modules

 ## How?